cpplain/launch-school-core-curriculum/exercises/ruby_basics/conditionals.md

 number = rand(10)

 if number == 5
-  puts '5 is a cool number!'
+  puts "5 is a cool number!"
 else
-  puts 'Other numbers are cool too!' end
+  puts "Other numbers are cool too!" end
 ```